hbwddl/hbwddl.github.io/_pages/plexserver.md

 <img src="https://raw.githubusercontent.com/hbwddl/hbwddl.github.io/master/images/plex_overview.jpg" height="400" width="300">

+Also notice a cameo from my old router which is repurposed as an ethernet bridge for my desktops.

 I updated my motherboard, cpu, and RAM on my gaming computer in 2021, so I had a nice extra mobo and all the stuff on it.
 I had a spare PSU and the last thing I needed was a place to put it all.